Blue Reflection

 The game is the final game in Gust's "Beautiful Girls Festival" project, which also includes Atelier Firis and Nights of Azure 2.
 It was produced by Junzo Hosoi, organized by Keiichi Sigsawa, Yūsaku Igarashi, and Kouji Natsumi, and supervised by Mel Kishida, who also designed the characters.
 It is intended to depict female youth in a true-to-life way, focusing on the concepts of interaction between girls and personal growth through sharing experiences with people.

 An anime television series spin-off made by J.C.Staff named Blue Reflection Ray aired from April to September 2021.

 A sequel, Blue Reflection: Second Light, was released for PS4, Switch, and Microsoft Windows in Japan in October 2021 and worldwide in November 2021.
 Blue Reflection Sun, a Japanese exclusive mobile game, released in February 2023.

+A four game bundle titled Blue Reflection Quartet released on PlayStation 5, Microsoft Windows, Nintendo Switch, and Nintendo Switch 2 on July 30, 2026.
+This includes remastered versions of Blue Reflection and Blue Reflection: Second Light, alongside two new games — a console remake of the mobile game Blue Reflection: Sun and a video game adaption of the anime Blue Reflection Ray.
+The games will be digital only in English.